 Medications and Asthma

-People with aspirin-sensitive asthma may also be have trouble with other medications like anti-inflammatory drugs (ibuprofen, naproxen) and beta-blockers (used to treat heart disease, high blood pressure, and glaucoma).
-If you know you're sensitive to these drugs, make sure your doctor notes the problem on your chart.
+If you have severe asthma, talk to your doctor about any medication you’re considering taking, even if it’s an over-the-counter medication.
+If you know that you're sensitive to particular drugs, make sure your doctor notes the problem on your chart.
 Always talk to your pharmacist about this reaction before you start a new medication.

 Other Asthma Triggers